AstickDutta/E-Commerce-Site/README.md

 - On a successful login attempt return a JWT token contatining the userId, exp, iat.
 The response should be a JSON object like [this](#successful-response-structure)
 - If the credentials are incorrect return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

-## Books API
+## PUT /user/:userId/profile
-### POST /books
-- Create a book document from request body.
-Get userId in request body only.
-- Make sure the userId is a valid userId by checking the user exist in the users collection.
+- Allow an user to update their profile.
+- A user can update all the fields except email id
-- Return HTTP status 201 on a succesful book creation.
-Also return the book document.
+- On a successful operation return updated user document.
 The response should be a JSON object like [this](#successful-response-structure)
-- Create atleast 10 books for each user
+- On a failed operation return a suitable error message with a valid HTTP status code.
+The response should be a JSON object like [this](#error-response-structure)

+## Products API (No authentication required)
+### POST /products
+- Create a product document from request body.
+- Return HTTP status 201 on a succesful product creation.
+Also return the product document.
+The response should be a JSON object like [this](#successful-response-structure)
 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)

-### GET /books
+### GET /products
-- Returns all books in the collection that aren't deleted.
-Return only book _id, title, excerpt, userId, category, releasedAt, reviews field.
-Response example [here](#get-books-response)
+- Returns all products in the collection that aren't deleted.
+Response example [here](#get-products-response)
 - Return the HTTP status 200 if any documents are found.
 The response structure should be like [this](#successful-response-structure)
 - If no documents are found then return an HTTP status 404 with a response like [this](#error-response-structure)
-- Filter books list by applying filters.
+- Filter products list by applying filters.
 Query param can have any combination of below filters.
-  - By userId
-  - By category
+  - Size
-  - By subcategory
+  - Product name
-  example of a query url: books?filtername=filtervalue&f2=fv2
+  - Price - greater than or less than example of a query url: products?filtername=filtervalue&f2=fv2
-- Return all books sorted by book name in Alphabatical order
+- Return all products sorted by product price in ascending order or descending order.

-### GET /books/:bookId
+### GET /products/:productId
-- Returns a book with complete details including reviews.
-Reviews array would be in the form of Array.
-Response example [here](#book-details-response)
+- Returns a product with complete details
 - Return the HTTP status 200 if any documents are found.
 The response structure should be like [this](#successful-response-structure)
-- If the book has no reviews then the response body should include book detail as shown [here](#book-details-response-no-reviews) and an empty array for reviewsData.
 - If no documents are found then return an HTTP status 404 with a response like [this](#error-response-structure)

-### PUT /books/:bookId
+### PUT /products/:productId
-- Update a book by changing its
+- Update a product.
+Can change any field value.
-  - title
-  - excerpt
-  - release date
-  - ISBN
-- Make sure the unique constraints are not violated when making the update
-- Check if the bookId exists (must have isDeleted false and is present in collection).
+- Check if the productId exists (must have isDeleted false and is present in collection).
 If it doesn't, return an HTTP status 404 with a response body like [this](#error-response-structure)
 - Return an HTTP status 200 if updated successfully with a body like [this](#successful-response-structure)
-- Also make sure in the response you return the updated book document.
+- Also make sure in the response you return the updated product document.

-### DELETE /books/:bookId
+### DELETE /products/:productId
-- Check if the bookId exists and is not deleted.
+- Check if the productId exists and is not deleted.
 If it does, mark it deleted and return an HTTP status 200 with a response body with status and message.
-- If the book document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)
+- If the product document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

-## Review APIs
+## Cart APIs (authentication required - as authorization header - bearer token)
-### POST /books/:bookId/review
+### POST /users/:userId/cart (Add to cart)
+- Create a cart for the user if it does not exist.
+Else add product(s) in cart.
+- Get cart id in request body.
+- Make sure that cart exist.
-- Add a review for the book in reviews collection.
+- Add a product(s) for a user in the cart.
-- Check if the bookId exists and is not deleted before adding the review.
-Send an error response with appropirate status code like [this](#error-response-structure) if the book does not exist
+- Make sure the userId in params and in JWT token match.
+- Make sure the user exist
+- Make sure the product(s) are valid and not deleted.
-- Get review details like review, rating, reviewer's name in request body.
+- Get product(s) details in request body.
-- Update the related book document by increasing its review count
-- Return the updated book document with reviews data on successful operation.
+- Return the updated cart document on successful operation.
 The response body should be in the form of JSON object like [this](#successful-response-structure)

-### PUT /books/:bookId/review/:reviewId
+### PUT /users/:userId/cart (Remove product from the cart)
-- Update the review - review, rating, reviewer's name.
+- Get cart id in request body.
+- Make sure that cart exist.
+- Remove product(s) from cart.
+- Make sure the userId in params and in JWT token match.
+- Make sure the user exist
-- Check if the bookId exists and is not deleted before updating the review.
-Check if the review exist before updating the review.
-Send an error response with appropirate status code like [this](#error-response-structure) if the book does not exist
+- Check if the productId exists and is not deleted before updating the cart.
-- Get review details like review, rating, reviewer's name in request body.
-- Return the updated book document with reviews data on successful operation.
+- Return the updated cart document on successful operation.
 The response body should be in the form of JSON object like [this](#successful-response-structure)

-### DELETE /books/:bookId/review/:reviewId
+### GET /users/:userId/cart
-- Check if the review exist with the reviewId.
-Check if the book exist with the bookId.
-Send an error response with appropirate status code like [this](#error-response-structure) if the book or book review does not exist
+- Returns cart summary of the user.
+- Make sure that cart exist.
+- Make sure the userId in params and in JWT token match.
-- Delete the related reivew.
+- Make sure the user exist

-- Update the books document - decrease review count by one
+## Checkout/Order APIs (Authentication and authorization required)

-### Authentication
+### POST /users/:userId/orders
+- Create an order for the user
+- Make sure the userId in params and in JWT token match.
+- Make sure the user exist
+- Get cart details in the request body
+- Return the order document on successful operation.
+The response body should be in the form of JSON object like [this](#successful-response-structure)

+## PUT /users/:userId/orders
+- Updates an order status
+- Make sure the userId in params and in JWT token match.
-- Make sure all the book routes are protected.
+- Make sure the user exist

-### Authorisation
+- Get order id in request body
-- Make sure that only the owner of the books is able to create, edit or delete the book.
+- Make sure the order belongs to the user
-- In case of unauthorized access return an appropirate error message.
+- Return the updated order document on successful operation.
+The response body should be in the form of JSON object like [this](#successful-response-structure)

 ## Testing
-- To test these apis create a new collection in Postman named Project 3 Books Management
+- To test these apis create a new collection in Postman named Project 3 products Management
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
-Eg Create user, Create book, Get books etc
+Eg Create user, Create product, Get products etc
 - Each member of each team should have their tests in running state

 Refer below sample